Sincronizza le richieste di assistenza clienti Google Cloud

 Questa guida si basa sui seguenti presupposti:

-• Stai creando il connettore con Python e il microframework Flask.
+• Stai creando il connettore con il microframework Python e Flask.

 • Vuoi sincronizzare allegati, commenti, priorità, metadati della richiesta e stato della richiesta.
-Non è necessario sincronizzare tutti questi dati, a meno che tu non voglia farlo.
+Non è necessario sincronizzare tutti i dati, a meno che tu non voglia farlo.
 Ad esempio, non sincronizzare gli allegati se non vuoi farlo.

 Operazione Equivalente CSAPI